Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The term "contracture" is applicable to all cases of persistent, fixed muscle shortening.
-At the same time EMG looks "silent" in contrast to the transient forms of muscle contraction (cramp, tetanus, tetany) accompanied by high-voltage high-frequency discharges on the EMG.
+The term "contracture" is applicable to all cases of persistent fixed muscle shortening.
+In this case, the EMG appears "silent" in contrast to transient forms of muscle contraction (cramps, tetanus, tetany), accompanied by high-voltage high-frequency discharges on the EMG.

-Syndromically, neurogenic muscle contractures should be differentiated from other (non-neurogenic) contractures that can be dermatogenic, desmogenic, tendogenic, myogenic and arthrogenic.
+Syndromic neurogenic muscle contractures should be differentiated from other (non-neurogenic) contractures, which can be dermatogenic, desmogenic, tendogenic, myogenic and arthrogenic.

 The main causes of neurogenic contractures:

-- Consequences of long-existing flaccid or spastic paresis (including early and late hemiplegic contracture).
+- Consequences of long-term flaccid or spastic paresis (including early and late hemiplegic contracture).

 - Late stages of focal and generalized torsion dystonia.